isovector/certainty-by-construction/src/book/3-proofs.lagda.md

     +-assoc⅋₀ : (x y z : ℕ) → (x + y) + z ≡ x + (y + z)
 ```

-A quick binding of variables, induction on `x`, and obvious use of `refl` gets
+A quick binding of variables, induction on `x`, and obvious use of `ctor:refl` gets
 us to this step:

 ```agda